defano/pig-tutorial/README.md

 Chicago Coders Conference: Big Data Hands on Lab
 ================================================

-In this hands-on lab, we'll be duplicating research performed by investigative reporters at the Chicago Tribune as part of their [award-winning series on red light cameras in Chicago](http://www.chicagotribune.com/news/watchdog/redlight/).
+In this lab we'll be duplicating research performed by investigative reporters at the Chicago Tribune as part of their [award-winning series on red light cameras in Chicago](http://www.chicagotribune.com/news/watchdog/redlight/).

 In case you're unfamiliar with this research, the Tribune series discovered that:

 *	Select red-light cameras seemed to go on ticket-issuing benders.
 All of a sudden, affected cameras began nabbing drivers at a rate in excess of fifty times their historical average.

 *	Such spikes were often preceded and succeeded by periods of no activity, suggesting perhaps that cameras were reconfigured by the operator without mandated notice or documentation.

-*	Drivers that appeal red-light tickets typically win their cases 10% of the time, but tickets issued during these spikes were overturned 45% of the time.
+*	Drivers that appeal red-light tickets usually win their cases 10% of the time, but tickets issued during these spikes were overturned 45% of the time.

-Specifically, we'll be reproducing the data found [in this article](http://apps.chicagotribune.com/news/local/red-light-camera-tickets/) illustrating periods of abnormally high ticketing activity and identifying any correlation to periods of appeal success.
+Specifically, we'll be reproducing some of the data [in this article](http://apps.chicagotribune.com/news/local/red-light-camera-tickets/) illustrating periods of abnormally high ticketing activity and identifying any correlation to periods of appeal success.

 Getting Started
 ---------------

-We'll be using the Hortonworks Sandbox v2.1 as our "big data" platform during this exercise.
+We'll be using the Hortonworks Sandbox (v2.1) as our "big data" platform.
 The sandbox is freely available, installs trivially, and provides a user friendly interface.
 It even has its own built-in tutorial which you can use to improve your skill-set outside this course.

 Most host machines should have little trouble running the sandbox, but official requirements from Hortonworks state: